CIT28/files/w10/ps1-dese.md

     - Results in a table with 1 column and 9 rows.

 ## Grading
-- Submit your commit history URL your normals in your private repo for grading
+- Submit your commit history URL the packages folder in your private repo for grading

-- This is how I will grade your work:
+This is how I will grade your work:
-    1. Did you provide the correct URL for DESE folder commits = 5 points.
+1. Did you provide the correct URL for packages folder commits = 5 points.
-    2. Did you do all the commits required for this work = 65 points
+2. Did you do all the commits required for this work = 20 points
-        -  There should be 8 commits, proof of work and authenitcate work in README.md
+3. Did your poe show authenticate work =  45 points
-    3. Did your README.md file show authenicate work =  30 points
+4. Did you get the correct output each query = 30 points
-    4. Work submitted after the due date will be reduced by 25 points.
+- Work submitted after the due date will be reduced by 25 points.
 If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.